wiwao/ThermalCam_Tracker/README.md

 **$ sudo apt install geany(if not yet installed)**

-$cd of_11.2/apps/myApps/Darknet__LEPTON3PI_Trackr/src
+$ cd of_11.2/apps/myApps/Darknet__LEPTON3PI_Trackr/src

-open ofApp.cpp with geany and edit as follows;-
+And open ofApp.cpp with geany and edit as follows;-

 ![sshpass](image/sshpass.png)